davatk/lm-evaluation-harness/README.md

 Pretty hacky addition of Penn Treebank, and some code to run the benchmarks.
-Entrypoint here is `evaluate.py`.
-You should be able to clone this repo, run `pip install -e .` and then `python evaluate.py`.
+Entrypoint here is `evaluate.py`, which will let you choose the models and tasks.
+You should be able to clone this repo, run `pip install einops && pip install -e .` and then `python evaluate.py`.

 # Possible Problems